clifbromley/zoom-slack-status/readme.md

       }
     ]
     ```

+3. Build the app with `./build-app.sh`
-1. Copy the zoom-slack-status.app file to your Applications directory
+4. Copy the `zoom-slack-status.app` within `dist` folder to your `Applications` directory
-1. Run the app
+5. Run the app
-1. You should be prompted to allow the app accessibility features.
+6. You should be prompted to allow the app accessibility features.
 If not, open System Preferences->Security & Privacy -> Privacy and add the app to the "Accessibility" section